UtherII/utherii.github.io/README.md

 ### Issues to solve:
  - The placeholder text should be shortened.
  - The popups should be modified to go across the sidebar slider.
-### What's in the prototype:
+### How might this look like:
- - The prototype has a text field in the sidebar but it is absolutely not working.
+ - The [prototype](https://utherii.github.io/new2.html) has a text field in the sidebar but it is absolutely not working.
- - The prototype has only theme selection in the options and no help button.
+ - The [prototype](https://utherii.github.io/new2.html) has only theme selection in the options and no help button.

 # Tree in the sidebar
 ### What: